 All formulations must be registered with the relevant regulatory authorities for the country or region in which they are sold, whether novel or generic.
 Submitting a registration package containing chemical, efficacy, toxicological and environmental data is extremely expensive, time-consuming, and a significant barrier to generic manufacture.
 Some data may be available from the public domain from the original registration but can only be used if a generic formulation is exactly the same as the branded product in every respect.

 Agrochemical companies may join together to form ‘task forces’ to register generic formulations, splitting the cost between them (e.g. based on market share).
-Precisely the same amount of data has to be produced when registering a generic compound as was used for the original registration of the branded product.
-One method of protecting a new product is to carry out as many regulatory tests as possible, for instance, using data from 10 residue trials when fewer are required, making the cost of registering a generic version prohibitive for a smaller company when the patent expires.
+A generic compound registration has to replicate the data used to register the original branded product.
+A new product can be protected by carrying out as multiple regulatory tests.
+This makes the registration cost for a generic version prohibitive for a smaller company when the patent expires.